R-01

 Plain Language

 When a covered entity learns that a user faces imminent risk of death or serious physical injury, it must make reasonable efforts within 24 hours to notify emergency services or law enforcement, using information it already has or can obtain through reasonable user-facing prompts.
-If the operator lacks sufficient information to make the notification, it must instead: (1) display a clear, prominent crisis message urging the user to contact emergency services, (2) encourage the user to seek help from a trusted adult or emergency services, and (3) document the steps taken and why direct notification was not practicable.
-A good-faith safe harbor protects operators from liability for making the notification itself, unless the operator acted with willful misconduct or gross negligence.
+If the operator lacks sufficient information to enable emergency notification, it must instead: promptly display a crisis message urging the user to contact emergency services, encourage the user to seek help from a trusted adult, and document the steps taken and why direct notification was not practicable.
+Good-faith notifications are shielded from liability absent willful misconduct or gross negligence.
+This is an emergency-response obligation triggered by actual knowledge of imminent risk — not a routine reporting requirement.

 A. 1.
 If a covered entity obtains knowledge that a user faces an imminent risk of death or serious physical injury, the operator shall make reasonable efforts, within 24 hours, to notify appropriate emergency services or law enforcement to the extent practicable based on information the operator already possesses or can obtain through reasonable, user-facing prompts for the purpose of facilitating emergency assistance.
+2. If the operator cannot make a notification under subdivision 1 because the operator lacks sufficient information to enable emergency response, the operator shall: a.
+Promptly provide a clear and prominent message urging the user to contact emergency services and providing crisis services information; b.
+Make reasonable efforts to encourage the user to seek immediate help from a trusted adult or emergency services; and c.
+Document the steps taken and the basis for the operator's determination that notification was not practicable.
+3. An operator that makes a notification in good faith under this subsection is not liable for damages solely for making the notification unless the operator acted with willful misconduct or gross negligence.

 Pending 2026-07-01